tatumio/ecosystem-addons/extensions/transactionSimulator/README.md

 1. **Estimate Fees Accurately:** One of the primary challenges in sending blockchain transactions is determining an optimal gas fee that ensures quick confirmation without overpaying.
 By simulating a transaction before sending it, developers can get a precise estimate of the gas fee, saving costs and improving user experience.

 2. **Enhance Safety:** Simulating transactions allows developers to anticipate and catch potential errors or vulnerabilities in transaction logic.
-By identifying these issues in a simulation environment, developers can prevent costly mistakes when deploying actual transactions.
+By identifying these issues in a simulated call, developers can prevent costly mistakes when deploying actual transactions.

-3. **Optimize Transaction Parameters:** Beyond just estimating fees, simulating transactions can help developers fine-tune other parameters, such as gas limit or nonce, to optimize transaction performance.
+3. **Optimize Transaction Parameters:** Beyond just estimating fees, simulating transactions can help developers fine-tune other parameters, such as gas limit, to optimize transaction performance.

 It is built upon popular packages like `ethers`, ensuring a robust, reliable, and secure foundation for all simulation activities.